TyeMcQueen/terraform-google-certificate-map-simple/README.md

 active.

 To make changes without disruption, first add a second certificate map.
+Also, all of the future certificates need to be DNS-authorized or customer-managed certificates as LB-authorized certificates just cannot be migrated to without disruption.

 For example, consider the below simple module invocation.

     module "my-cert-map" {